happyjedi/happyjedi.pro/src/about.md

     for example next target is Elixir</p>

    <p><strong> Now I’m looking for a long-term remote work as the full-stack Ruby on
-     Rails developer, looking for projects that would change the world.
+     Rails developer, looking for interesting projects that would change the world.
      And also I'm interesting in relocation from Russia to Canada, USA, Luxembourg or Switzerland.</strong>
    </p>